 - Online training is available for organizations not in Central Texas.

 - We’ve instructed over 350 organizations.
 Is yours next?

 You can contact Lights.
 Camera.
 Help. at email@example.com.

 The Co-founders and Board of Directors

-I am Co-founder and Executive Director for Lights.
+I am a Co-founder and former Executive Director for Lights.
 Camera.
 Help.
 In this role, I’m responsible conceptualizing the organization’s vision and working to see it through.
 I focus on communication, collaboration, nonprofits, video, social media and the bleeding edge technology behind these things.
 I learn, I teach, I share and I work to make the world, or at least a small part of it, a better place.@AaronMSB

-I am Co-founder and current Board President of Lights.
+I am a Co-founder and former Board President of Lights.
 Camera.
 Help.
 I am also the Lead Programmer for Community Impact Newspaper’s impactnews.com focusing on hyperlocal news coverage.
 My current causes include promoting open source software, creative commons and computer security.
 I also serve on the board for the Austin Time Exchange Network, Single Parent Resource Network and EFF-Austin.
 I attended Tisch School of the Arts at NYU, majoring in Dramatic Writing and serve as webmaster for the Cine Las Americas film festival. @drapetomaniac

 David J. Neff